-Right-Sizing Workloads for Success in the Cloud
+Right-Sizing Workloads for Success with Cloud-Based Services

-The report found that when companies don’t perform the necessary assessments and preparation, migrating workloads to the public cloud can be up to 15 percent more expensive than keeping them in a legacy, on-premises environment.
+The report found that when companies don’t perform the necessary assessments and preparation, migrating workloads to the public cloud can be up to 15% more expensive than keeping them in a legacy, on-premises environment.
 In other words, despite the vaunted promise of the cloud, it can be more cost-effective to leave things unchanged.

 The Problem?
 Existing Inefficiencies are Being Transferred to the Cloud

 Bain’s analysis revealed that 84% of on-premises workloads are over-provisioned with more compute power, memory, and storage than they need to efficiently operate.
 Over-provisioning typically happens with mission-critical workloads when IT operations buy more hardware than is required to ensure they have enough performance to satisfy peak periods of workload demand.
 This includes scaling out with more servers filled with hard drives to increase compute capacity and minimize latency.
 While hard drive costs are reasonable, a massive scale-out like this increases power, cooling, and management costs.

 When organizations taking this approach with cloud-based services, they send excess computing and storage capacity right along with it.
 Instead of becoming more efficient, they are essentially transferring their existing inefficiencies to a new location, using a method known as lift-and-shift.
 Bain found that stripping away excess resource capacity can lower cloud-migration costs by up to 60% while reducing the long-term costs of running workloads in the cloud.
 Other IT advisory experts agree.
 According to a recent cloud cost optimization study by Forrester Research, tackling wasteful cloud usage and exploding cloud spend is the important first step of cloud management.